 The next thing he knew, he was safely back, in his own bed, and it was Sunday morning.

-And that is the end, of the Hebrew Alphabet story.
-Perhaps not the best story in the world, but hopefully you will remember the sounds of the letters.
+And that is the end, of the Hebrew Alphabet Story.
+Perhaps not the best story in the world, but sometimes a little silliness helps us to remember the sounds of the letters.
 Thanks for reading.